 The hidden difficulty of consistently beating the market with big gains

 The term opportunity cost refers to the cost of foregone options when making a decision.
-When you choose to invest in gold, growth stocks, or speculative real estate, the invisible cost you incur is the cost of the gains you gave up by choosing one form of investment over another.
+When investing in gold, growth stocks, or speculative real estate, the invisible cost you incur is the cost of the gains you gave up by choosing one form of investment over another.
 In this regard, our investing performance is separately impacted by our luck, skill, and patience.
 The relative magnitude of these impacts depends on the kind of investments we choose.

 The Impact of Luck

 It has been noted by many investment managers that it is better to be lucky than to be good.
 In many regards, this sentiment is accurate.
 People who are lucky have produced spectacular rates of return that incite jealousy in the hearts and minds of other people who possess deeper knowledge of investing, but do not produce similar rates of return.